jasmaa/bittorrent-test-network/README.md

 ## Setup and Run

+Start containers with:

     docker-compose up --build

-To check a peer:
+Interface with a peer with:

     docker exec -it <CONTAINER ID> bash

+Containers need to be brought down to reset files:

+    docker-compose down

 ## Network Configuration

+The default setup consists of a tracker and 2 peers where 1 peer starts by seeding a torrent for an image to the other peer.

-Sample setup is comprised of:
+The network is comprised of:
   - `tracker`: Tracker web server
   - `peer_1`: Peer using Transmission client starting with full file/directory
   - `peer_2`: Peer using Transmission client that does not start full file/directory